shsagir/play-area-sync/README.md

 # lead text for article detail view -> what to expect from content
 lead: Forget servers.
 Think services instead.
 Learn the basic fortrabbit concepts.

+# alternative to lead text. when lead is intro & excerpt is overview or lead is not available
+excerpt: Get to know about the basic concepts.

 # disable TOC generation for this article
 noToc: true